MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 > [!div class="mx-imgBorder"]
 > ![A remote bot interacts with a user on a device via text, speech, images, or video](./media/architecture/what-is-a-bot.png)

-Bots are a lot like modern web applications, living on the internet and use APIs to send and receive messages.
+Bots are a lot like modern web applications, living on the internet and using APIs to send and receive messages.
 What's in a bot varies widely depending on what kind of bot it is.
 Modern bot software relies on a stack of technology and tools to deliver increasingly complex experiences on a wide variety of platforms.
 However, a simple bot could just receive a message and echo it back to the user with very little code involved.

 Bots can do the same things other types of software can do - read and write files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.